This Handbook contains everything you need to know about the Secret Compass Epic expedition to Scotland.

 Terrain and River Conditions

-On expedition you’ll wild-camp in tents.
+On expedition you’ll wild-camp each night in tents.
 This will most likely be in one-person tents, but depending on what is suitable at the time with regards to COVID-19 precautions and what individual teammates are comfortable with, we may ask you to share a tent (single sex) to save on weight due to the unsupported nature of the expedition.

 On expedition Secret Compass will provide dehydrated expedition rations for breakfast and dinner – these are high-calorie and very tasty.
 We’ll also provide packed lunches – these will be simple but filling fare which will taste even better on a hillside!
 If you have any dietary requirements please inform us when applying.
 We also recommend you bring a favourite snack or cereal bar for each expedition day as a morale boost.